ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 - Better integration with midi-qol and CUB for their mechanism of Unknown creature, but there is no conflict because it's just css and html modification on the chat message so you can use without any issue beyween this modules

+## Systems

+For now the following system are the only one i tested

+  -  Dnd5e system
+  -  PF2

+any other system need some fed back from the community

 ## Features/Settings

 - Use Token Image: Use the actor's Token image instead of the actor's standard image.
 Note: In the event the token associated with a chat message no longer exists, it will use the actor's prototype token's name.
 In the event the actor no longer exists, it will show "Unknown Actor" to all players, and the original chat message's alias (usually the actor's name) to the GM.